 You need to zoom in as much as possible, first on the most troublesome part of the bar, then on the whole bar, and then put that bar in the context of the rest of the music.

 Only then you should be playing the whole 8 bars again, and when you’re doing so, if you notice that there’s another specific part of the music you’re not getting completely right, once again, stop, zoom in on it, and fix it.

 The metronome is a useful tool that helps us check whether we’re playing in time or not.

-However, while I learned the right lessons about preparing yourself better instead of giving up, I also started using the metronome all the time like a freak.
+However, while I learned the right lessons about preparing myself better instead of giving up, I also started using the metronome all the time like a freak.

 And I did develop a strong sense of timing which prevented future humiliations.

 But my progress on the guitar would have been way faster had I only used the metronome at the right time, instead of all the time.

 Let’s go back to our 8 bars of music.

 You’re zooming in on the one bar that’s giving you trouble and correcting what’s holding you from getting it right.

 Do you need a metronome at that point?